 There really is no limit to what you can come up with here.
 Take a walk around your house and find items that can be sold.

 This can make a great sorting activity.
-Teach your child to group the items on the shelves by category, such as fresh produce, tinned foods, medicines, etc.
+Teach your kids to group the items on the shelves by category, such as fresh produce, tinned foods, medicines, etc.

 Step 4: Make a Sign